jht1493/ICM-2020-Code/weeks/04_loops.md

 ## Ex 4.3 arrays

-### using values from an array
+### > array basics

-Arrays are used to multiple values.
-These values can be numbers, strings, or objects, or other arrays.
+Arrays are used to store multiple elements.
+These elements can be numbers, strings, or objects, or other arrays.
+You can visualize an array as a building with multiple floors, each floor (element) holds a distinct value.
+The number of the floor is called it's index, with zero been the first floor.
+A variable can hold a single value, or refer to an array to hold many values.

-An array literal which begins with an open square bracket had has any number of values separated by commas, and ends with a closing square bracket.
+One way to represent an array is an array literal.
+An array literal begins with an open square bracket had has any number of elements, separated by commas, and ends with a closing square bracket.
 ```
+// Syntax: assign an array to variable
-let a_array = [ **value0**, **value1**, **value2** ... ];
+let array_ref = [ **element0**, **element1**, **element2** ... ];

+// Examples:
+let a1 = [10,'blue']; // Array with 2 elements
+let a1 = ['red']; // Array with 1 element
+let a2 = []; // Array with zero elements
 ```
-To access an element from an array use an numerical value as an index.
+To access an element in an array use an index enclosed in square brackets.
 The first element is at numerical index 0, second at 1, etc...
+The number of elements held by the array is available with the array length property.
+The index of the last element in an array is its length minus 1 (since first index of the array is zero).
 ```
+// Syntax: extract an element from an array
-let value = a_array[ **index** ];
+let value = array_ref[ **index** ];

+// Examples:
+let first = array_ref[0]; // Get the first element
+let second = arra_ref[1]; // Get the second element
+let last = array_ref[array_ref.length-1]; // Get the last element
 ```

 [sketch - 4.3 array d](https://editor.p5js.org/jht1493/sketches/PkHBdgZak)